mrklaney/stocks-dashboard-lab/README.md

 Audience:

-For those looking for an automated 'IOT' demo
-For students enrolled into the "Technical Sales Professional" or the "Partnerworks Architecture Professional" course.
+This demo is for those looking for an automated 'IOT' demo In particular, this was designed for students enrolled into the "Technical Sales Professional" or the "Partnerworks Architecture Professional" course.